oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * `/document/publisher/category`: If the value is `other`, the CSAF 2.0 to CSAF 2.1 converter SHOULD output a warning that some parties have been regrouped into the new value `multiplier`.
 An option to suppress this warning MUST exist.
 In addition, an option SHOULD be provided to set the value to `multiplier`.
+* `/document/title`: If the value contains the `/document/tracking/id`, the CSAF 2.0 to CSAF 2.1 converter MUST remove the `/document/tracking/id`
+  from the `/document/title`.
+In addition, separating characters including but not limited to whitespace, colon, dash and brackets MUST be removed.
 * `/vulnerabilities[]/cwes[]`: The CSAF 2.0 to CSAF 2.1 converter MUST determine the CWE specification version the given CWE was selected from by using the latest version that matches the `id` and `name` exactly and was published prior to the value of `/document/tracking/current_release_date` of the source document.
 If no such version exist, the first matching version published after the value of `/document/tracking/current_release_date`